Category

 Seriously, though, do you need scientific training to become a freelance science writer?
 The consensus is that while a degree in science or journalism doesn’t hurt, it’s certainly not necessary.

-Scientific training can prove useful, says Aneri Pattani, writing at The OPEN Notebook (which has some great resources for aspiring science writers).
+Scientific training can prove useful, says Aneri Pattani, writing at The OPEN Notebook (which has some great resources for aspiring science writers and those looking to get science writing jobs).

 “But for every benefit the years spent earning a science degree may bring—from gaining technical knowledge to understanding a scientist’s daily life and avoiding common science interpretation errors—there’s a potential drawback, too.”